kontainapp/km/demo/nokia/kontain-faktory/README.md

 For some reason, Nokia script use *--nofile=122880:122880* to set files rlimit in the container.
 It wastes memory,  and actually useless in java.km.
 You may change it, to say 1024 with `setenv NOFILE=1024:1024`

+### KAFKA_OPTS

+This is not really test script configuration, but rather an environment variable used inside the zookeeper & kafka containers we use.
+If it's set (in dockerfile as `ENV` or in `docker run`), it's value will be added to java command line.
+It's a convenient way to pass flags to java inside of containers (or Kontainers) in nokia kafka tests, bypassing all the layers and scripts on the way.

 *** END OF DOCUMENT ***